Abhishekpal-2525/full-stack-devlopments/notes.md

 # Local Storage
 Local Store is a urb storge object which are not not sent to server with each request.
 This data server a full page refresh and even a full browers restart.
 These are the methods provided by local Storage

+Local Storage in JavaScript is a way to store small amounts of data directly in the user's browser.
-1. Set Item (Rey, value) → Store Rey /value pair
+1. Set Item (key, value) → Store Rey /value pair
 2. get Item (key) → get the value by key
 3. remove Item (key) → remove the Rey with its value
 4. Clear () → delete everything